sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### Built-in Functions
 #### `assert`

 The most commonly used built-in function is `assert(condition: boolean, msg?: string)`.
 It throws an error if `condition` is false.
-A contract call is successful if and only if the first arugment `condition` passed to the `assert` functions is true.
+A contract call is successful if and only if the first arugment `condition` passed to the functions is true for all `assert`s executed.

 ### Whitelisted Functions
 Be default, all Javascript/TypeScript built-in functions/global variables are not allowed in `@method`s, except the following kinds.